inorganic-jingwei/myrepo/README.md

 # myrepo
 Repository for testing my Git/GitHub setup
-This is a line from RStudioBrowsing aboud
+This is a line from RStudio

+Browsing aboud